daniestevez/gr-satellites/docs/source/command_line.rst

 ^^^^^^^^^^^^^^^^^^^^

-The ``gr_satellites`` command line tool can be used to submit decoded telemetry to online database server, such as `SatNOGS DB`_ and these others servers used by certain satellite projects:
+The ``gr_satellites`` command line tool can be used to submit decoded telemetry to an online database server, such as `SatNOGS DB`_ and these others servers used by certain satellite projects:

 * `FUNcube Warehouse`_, which is used by the FUNcube payloads on FUNcube-1, UKube-1,